 Loyalty Means No Self-Dealing

-The duty of loyalty is one of the most important obligations a trustee carries.
-At its core, the rule is straightforward: the trustee manages trust property for the beneficiaries, not for personal gain.
-Any transaction involving the trustee's own interests creates a conflict, and Arizona law treats those transactions as voidable.
+The duty of loyalty is one of the most important duties a trustee carries.
+The rule is straightforward: the trustee manages trust property for the beneficiaries, not for personal gain.

 A trustee shall administer the trust solely in the interests of the beneficiaries.